KievCast/kievcast.github.io/_posts/2019-07-05-creating-free-blog-github.md

 Click on any of the posts and edit it like you did the _config.yml file.
 Once you commit it, github will take a few minutes to re-generate your website before you can see the changes reflected.

 Edit, delete or create posts in the _posts folder and see how it reacts on your website.
+Keep in mind, I chose this template not only because it has a clean design but because the sample posts are actually quite helpful.
+Read them at least once before deleting.
+Or don't - up to you!

 There are many free templates out there and each is a little different so don't be afraid to expirement!